Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Hypothesis H implies M5 Hopf-WZ anomaly cancellation

 relating the cup-product square of the first to a multiple of the second.
 This integer is called the \emph{Hopf invariant} $\mathrm{HI}(\phi)$ of $\phi$.
 It depends on the choice of generators only up to a sign. \end{defn}

 We make the following basic observation:

-\begin{lemma}[Recognition of Hopf invariants from Sullivan models] The unique coefficient in the minimal Sullivan model for a map $\phi$ of spheres as in \eqref{MapPhiBetweenSpheres} is the Hopf invariant $\mathrm{HI}(\phi)$ (Def. \ref{TheHopfInvariant}):

-\end{lemma} \begin{proof} The homotopy cofiber is represented by the ordinary pushout of topological spaces as shown in the following diagram on the left.
-This is algebraically represented by the pullback of dgc-algebras as shown on the right:
+\begin{lemma}[Recognition of Hopf invariants from Sullivan models] The unique coefficient in the minimal Sullivan model for a map $\phi$ of spheres as in \eqref{MapPhiBetweenSpheres} is the Hopf invariant $\mathrm{HI}(\phi)$ (Def. \ref{TheHopfInvariant}): \end{lemma} \begin{proof} By cofibrant replacement in the classical model structure on topological spaces (e.g. \cite[Ex.
+A.7]{FSS20b}), the homotopy cofiber is represented by the ordinary pushout of topological spaces as shown in the following diagram on the left.
+By the fundamental theorem of dg-algebraic rational homotopy theory \cite[Thm.
+9.4]{BousfieldGugenheim76} (see \cite[Prop.
+3.60]{FSS20b}), this is dg-algebraically represented by the pullback of dgc-algebras as shown on the right, which is computed as a fiber product of underlying cochain complexes (e.g. \cite[Prop.
+3.41]{FSS20b}):